HugoTronics/Vivaldi-Antipodal-Antenna-Design/README.md

 ### Files Included

 1. **DXF Files**:
+    - `Antenna\DXF\BOT`: Bottom design of the antenna for PCB milling.
+    - `Antenna\DXF\TOP`: Top design of the antenna for PCB milling.
-   - `Vivaldi_Antipodal_Design.dxf`: Base design of the antenna for PCB milling.
+    - `Antenna\DXF\EDGE`: Border design of the antenna for PCB milling.

 2. **STL Files**:
+    - `Antenna Case\STL-SOLIDWORK\Vivaldi_Antenna_Enclosure`: 3D model for the support structure of the antenna.
-   - `Antenna_Support.stl`: 3D model for the support structure of the antenna.
+    - `Antenna Case\STL-SOLIDWORK\Vivaldi_Antenna_Cover`: 3D model for the support structure of the antenna.

 3. **Simulation Files**:
-   - `Antenna_Simulation.cst`: CST Studio simulation files used to test and optimize the antenna performance.
+   - `CST Studio design\Vivaldi_Antenna.cst`: CST Studio simulation files used to test and optimize the antenna performance.

 ### How to Use

 1. **Download the Files**:
-   - Clone this repository or download the files directly from the [GitHub repository](https://github.com/your-repo-link).
+   - Clone this repository or download the files directly from the [GitHub repository](https://github.com/HugoTronics/Vivaldi-Antipodal-Antenna-Design).

 2. **Open DXF Files**:
    - Use a CAD software like AutoCAD or Fusion 360 to view and modify the DXF files for PCB manufacturing.